-It has been a practice for the Company to vote resolutions based on a show of hand.
-Effective the 2020 AGM, all substantive resolutions which are voted on the AGM will be decided by a poll, rather than by a show of hands, to enable all shareholders and proxyholders who cast their proxies to be included in the voting process.
+All substantive resolutions which are voted on the AGM are decided by a poll, rather than by a show of hands, to enable all shareholders and proxyholders who cast their proxies to be included in the voting process.

 7. Recognise and manage risk (ASX Principle 7)